 Art History Ignorance: New designers are completely ignorant about where design roots comes from.
-They will claim “flat design” or “grid design” is the latest trend, not knowing how these trends come from 70 years ago when your great-grand father was dating your great-grandmother.
+They will claim “flat design” or “grid design” is the latest trend, not knowing how these trends come from 70 years ago when your great-grandfather was dating your great-grandmother.

-Ultra Specialization Complex: Designers think their role is now so specialized, that they can get away designing buttons in sketch or inVision for the next 3 years, staying busy and compartmentalized while earn 100k
+Ultra Specialization Complex: Designers think their role is now so specialized, that they can get away designing buttons in sketch or inVision for the next 3 years, staying busy and compartmentalized while earning 100k

 Peer Comforting: Designers are being told by their own peers not to try to learn code, or business, or marketing because that is not “design”.
-Some progressive design groups encourage disconnection of mechanics because if they get to technical.. they stop being designers and will end up less creative.
+Some progressive design groups encourage disconnection of mechanics because if they get too technical.. they stop being designers and will end up less creative.
 Peer comforters will claim that creativity comes form ingenuity and from not knowing technical restrictions.
 They wrongly equate technical proficiency with lack of creativity.

 Creative Product Entitlement: Since UX designers are the new cool kids on the web, they can make the argument of “design and medium are different” and based on this logic, a design made in a toilet paper square or a sketch on a napkin can contain the pure concept.
 In fact, the more abstract the concept, the more sketchy, the more device agnostic it is… therefore, the designer will be praised and rewarded for this progressive approach.

 Gimmicky Software: Designers think that learning the latest sketching tool will get them to the top of the design chain, they will claim to use 20 programs.
-What they don’t tell you is that all those new programs are all improved versions of microsoft paint brush with zero production-ready output.
+What they don’t tell you is that all those new programs are all improved versions of Microsoft paint brush with zero production-ready output.

-Kindergarden Nostalgia: Even senior Designers are known for showing up their collection of action hero toys on their desks, they want to claim back their childhood, because this was the time they were free to explore the properties of plastelin and water-brushes.
-Nostalgic designers will do anything possible to convey their ideas in paper, in napkins, in any low fidelity medium, because the less fidelity, the more “pure” or “conceptual” de idea is.
+Kindergarden Nostalgia: Even senior Designers are known for showing up their collection of action hero toys on their desks, they want to claim back their childhood because this was the time they were free to explore the properties of plastelin and water-brushes.
+Nostalgic designers will do anything possible to convey their ideas in the paper, in napkins, in any low fidelity medium, because the less fidelity, the more “pure” or “conceptual” de idea is.

 The new UX Design Deliverables in the dumbed-down design industry: